 Heat Tracing for Curtain Fire Sprinkler Systems

 For areas where freezing conditions may occur, NFPA 13 allows for some trace heating systems to be used on curtain fire sprinkler systems.
-Only heat tracing systems that are specifically listed, certified for this purpose are allowed.
-NFPA 13 requires that trace heating be specifically certified for this type of installation.
-Certification heat tracing systems for fire sprinklers provides a practical option for protecting fire sprinkler piping from freezing in cold environments.
-This certification extends to curtain wall and other glass partition applications.
+Only heat tracing systems that are specifically listed and certified for this purpose are code compliant.
+This certification covers glass in curtain walls and other glass partition applications.

 UL’s certification of a heat tracing systems for fire sprinklers includes elements from IEEE 515.1 that are relevant to sprinkler systems along with additional requirements described in UL 515A, Outline of Investigation for Electrical Resistance Trace Heating and Associated Controls for Use In Sprinkler and Standpipe Systems.

-To learn more information about specifying nVent RAYCHEM products approved by UL for fire sprinkler applications, visit the following:
+To learn more information about specifying nVent RAYCHEM products approved by UL for fire sprinkler applications, click here to get in touch with one of our experts.